 One of the vital attributes with most PFC design universally applied is the reference signal which needs to be a steppe down imitation of the rectified input volage.

 This minimized rectified equivalent of the input voltage is finally applied in the circuit for shaping the correct waveform for the output current.

 As discussed above, a multiplier circuit stage is normally employed for this operation, but as we know that a multiplier circuit stage could be relatively less cost effective than a traditional twn-input multiplier system.

 A classic example layout an be witnessed in Figure below which demonstrates a continuous mode PFC approach.

 As can be seen, here the boost converter is triggered with the aid of an average current-mode PWM, which becomes responsible for dimensioning the inductor current (input current for the converter), with reference to the command current signal, V(i), which may be seen as the scaled down equivalent of the input voltage V(in) to a proportion of VDIV.

 This is is implemented by dividing the error voltage signal with the square of the input voltage signal (smoothed by the capacitor Cf, in order to create a simplified scaling factor with reference to the input voltage level).

-Although you may find it a bit akward to see the error signal being divided by the square of the input volage, the reason behind this measure is to create a loop gain (or a transisnt dependent response) which may not be based on the input voltage triggering.
+Although you may find it a bit awkward to see the error signal being divided by the square of the input voltage, the reason behind this measure is to create a loop gain (or a transient dependent response) which may not be based on the input voltage triggering.

 The squaring of the voltage at the denominator neutralizes with the value of Vsin along with the transfer function of the PWM control (the proportionality of the current graph slope of the inducror with the input voltage).